Cuban deal with MLB allows players to sign without defecting

 Such international amateurs are paid small salaries and make most of their money on signing bonuses, which are limited under MLB’s collective bargaining agreement.

-In an effort to dissuade younger players from defecting, those who do so will face a one- to two-year waiting period before being eligible to sign with a big-league team.
+In an effort to dissuade younger players from defecting, the MLB agreed to impose a one- to two-year waiting period on anyone who does so before they can be eligible to sign with a big-league team.

+The Cuban Baseball Federation told a news conference that the fees it would receive were an acknowledgement of the work it has done to develop great players.

+“With the revenue we will rake in, we will be able to develop Cuban baseball from the base and raise the level,” former star national team player Omar Linares told Reuters.
+He said he wished he had had the chance to show his worth in the big leagues.

+Such a deal would have been virtually impossible under the U.S.-Cuban relations of the Cold War, when diplomatic relations were severed and the United States imposed a strict economic embargo on the island country 90 miles (145 km) from Florida.

-In the past, many Cuban players seeking riches in the big leagues have defected and undertaken dangerous journeys via human traffickers.
-Others have abandoned the Cuban national team while traveling abroad.
+In the past, many Cuban players seeking riches in the big leagues have made dangerous journeys via human traffickers to defect.
+Others abandoned the Cuban national team while traveling abroad.

-Over 350 Cuban ballplayers have defected since the start of 2014, including more than 170 in 2015 alone, according to Cuban journalist Francys Romero.
+More than 350 Cuban ballplayers have defected since the start of 2014, including more than 170 in 2015 alone, according to Cuban journalist Francys Romero.

 Some of the biggest stars in MLB have undertaken such treks, including Yasiel Puig of the Los Angeles Dodgers, Yoenis Cespedes of the New York Mets and Jose Dariel Abreu of the Chicago White Sox - all of whom have signed multiyear, multimillion-dollar contracts.